 Free Printable: Spanish Color Matching Cards from Homeschool Creations.

-This activity works for a variety of levels.
-Young children can focus on learning both the English and Spanish color names, while older children can focus on learning the Spanish color names if they don’t already know them.
+This activity can be used for a variety of levels.
+Young children can work on learning both the English and Spanish color names, while older children can work on learning the Spanish color names if they don’t already know them.

 Owl Opposites Game